ceu-lang/ceu/manual/manual-toc.md

 As mentioned in the introduction and emphasized in the execution model, trails inside parallel compositions do execute with real parallelism.
-It is more accurate to think of parallel compositions as *trails awaiting in parallel*, given that conceptually they are always waiting.
+It is more accurate to think of parallel compositions as *trails awaiting in parallel*, given that conceptually trails are always awaiting.

 #### 1.1.2
 ### Bounded execution

 Reaction chains should run in bounded time to guarantee that programs are responsive and can handle upcoming input events from the environment.
-Céu requires that each possible path in a loop body contains at least one `await` or `break` statement, thus avoiding *tight loops* (i.e., unbounded loops that do not await).
+For any loop statement in a program, Céu requires that every possible path inside its body contains at least one `await` or `break` statement, thus avoiding *tight loops* (i.e., unbounded loops that do not await).

 In the example below, the `if` true branch may never execute, resulting in a tight loop (which the compiler complains about):